 May 24, 2017

-Those little boys’ of mine are aging so rapidity that their little feet are getting huge!
-So big in fact that I can’t keep up with their shoe size.
+My little boys' are aging so rapidly that their little feet are getting huge!
+They are so big, in fact, that I can't keep up with their shoe size.

-“Is it size 1 or 2?
+"Is it size 1 or 2?
 Do they need a 2 ½?
-Ugh” Is my thought process at the clothing store.
+Ugh."
+This is my thought process at the clothing store.

-Time surely fly’s.
-I know this not because my knees hurt.
+Time surely flies.
+I know this is not because my knees hurt.
 I now have indigestion.
-My baldheaded is balder.
+My bald head is balder.
 My joints ache.
 I pee longer.
 Whatever!
-The point I have been trying to make if you haven't figured it out yet is that, Jesus, these boys’ were just 2 years old, weren’t they?
-Now there almost hitting the double digit of aging!
-The older they get, only means one thing.
-Time to check my cholesterol on a daily bases.
+If you haven't figured it out yet, the point I have been making is that Jesus, these boys were just 2 years old, weren't they?
+Now, they are almost hitting the double-digit of aging!
+The older they get, the more it means one thing.
+Time to check my cholesterol daily.

 "Yes, Nico?"